 It’s OK, though.
-The staff at Above and Beyond Home Health Care know that there are going to be moments when clients are stoic, optimistic, even curious about what the next stage will bring.
+The staff at Above and Beyond Home Health Care know that there are going to be moments when patients are stoic, optimistic, even curious about what the next stage will bring.
 Then there are moments when the same person is absolutely terrified, regretful and just sad to be leaving so much behind.

 “What happens to us after we die” is one of the biggest questions that has plagued humankind for thousands of years, through all sorts of diverse cultures and faiths.
 Do we get a reward or a punishment?
 Do we come back for another try?
 Or do we just stop, like an old wind-up toy?